Toward Multimodal Privacy in XR: Design and Evaluation of Composite Privatization Methods for Gaze and Body Tracking Data: Background

 \ethanwilsonroundone{The methods are not detailed in Section 5.2.} \aibragimovroundone{Thanks for pointing out the error in sectino number!
 And also I incorporate a discussion on other mechanisms, including Kaleido!}

 \textbf{Eye Movement Privacy Mechanisms.} Significant research has focused on real-time protections for eye-tracking data.
 Wilson et al. evaluated multiple techniques, including Gaussian noise addition, spatial downsampling, temporal downsampling, and smoothing~\cite{wilson2024PrivacyPreserving}.
 These methods are detailed in Section \review{5.2}{4.2}.
 A key consideration is their impact on user performance.
 To that end, a user study was conducted to evaluate the trade-offs across techniques and parameter settings.
 Results indicate that smoothing {privacy mechanism} offers the most favorable balance between privacy and usability.
-Other examples of privacy mechanisms include formal privacy guarantees such as differential privacy (DP)\cite{bozkir2021differential , liu2019Differentialb, steil2019privacy}, as well as frameworks like k-anonymity and plausible deniability\cite{david-john2022Youra, david-john2023Privacypreserving}.
+Other examples of privacy mechanisms include formal privacy guarantees such as differential privacy (DP)~\cite{liu2019Differentialb, steil2019privacy}, as well as frameworks like k-anonymity and plausible deniability~\cite{david-john2022Youra, david-john2023Privacypreserving}.
 However, as explained by Wilson et al.\cite{wilson2024PrivacyPreserving}, these algorithms are not suitable for real-time use.
-Kal$\epsilon$ido, for instance, has developed a sample-level method with DP guarantees\cite{li2021kalvarepsilonido}, but it introduces a significant computational overhead (8 ms).
-In XR applications, total system latency beyond 15–20 ms can cause discomfort or motion sickness~\cite{wilson2024PrivacyPreserving}.
+Kal$\epsilon$ido, for instance, employs a sample-level method with DP guarantees\cite{li2021kalvarepsilonido}, but it introduces significant computational overhead.
+Every 2.3 seconds, the mechanism runs an ROI detection algorithm that adds 80 ms of latency~\cite{li2021kalvarepsilonido}.
+As Wilson et al. note, this overhead is particularly problematic in XR applications, where system latency beyond 15–20 ms can cause discomfort or motion sickness~\cite{wilson2024PrivacyPreserving}.
+The fact that Kal$\epsilon$ido incurs this penalty every 2.3 seconds makes it impractical for such settings.

 \textbf{Body Movement Privacy Mechanisms.} Real-time privacy mechanisms have also been developed for body {telemetry} data, with a focus on minimizing utility degradation.
 Two notable approaches, Body-LDP~\review{}{~\cite{nair2023Going}} and Deep Motion Masking (DMM)~\review{}{~\cite{nair2023deep}}, are described in Section ~\review{5.2.}{4.2.} Nair et al. conducted empirical evaluations to measure their privacy-utility trade-offs {for competitive applications}, finding that DMM provides stronger privacy guarantees with least impact on user interaction~\review{}{~\cite{nair2023deep}}.